vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 Let's say we hate the appearance of fractions.
 Multiply both sides by
 b:

-[^26]: It is easy to substitute numbers any- where you wish at any time x + y a+b. c = b
+[^26]: It is easy to substitute numbers anywhere you wish at any time x + y a+b. c = b
 Z